 3PL companies offer various logistics and supply chain services to other businesses.
 One notable example is DHL Supply Chain, a division of the larger DHL company.

 FedEx offers 3PL services through its subsidiary, FedEx Supply Chain.
-While most know FedEx for its express shipping services, FedEx Supply Chain provides comprehensive logistics solutions, including warehousing, distribution, and transportation management.
+While most people know FedEx for its express shipping services, FedEx Supply Chain provides comprehensive logistics solutions, including warehousing, distribution, and transportation management.

-The three types of 3PLs are transaction-based 3PLs, tactical-based 3PLs and strategic-based 3PLs.
+The three types of 3PLs are transaction-based 3PLs, tactical-based 3PLs, and strategic-based 3PLs.